209sontung/IVGD/README.md

 # IVGD: Invertible Validity-aware Graph Diffusion

-This is an implementation of Invertible Validity-aware Graph Diffusion for the source localization problem, as described in our paper:
+This is an implementation of Invertible Validity-aware Graph Diffusion for the source localization problem, as described in paper:

 Junxiang Wang, Junji Jiang, and Liang Zhao.
 An Invertible Graph Diffusion Neural Network for Source Localization.
 (WWW 2022)

-Feel free to Email Junxiang Wang (jwan936@emory.edu) if you have any question.

 ## Requirement